High-Fidelity Vaccines Engineered to Go the Distance

 - Adults 18-64

 - Phase 2 Infants

-- Announce topline safety, tolerability and immunogenicity data from Phase 2 infant study primary three-dose immunization series by 2025
+- Announce topline safety, tolerability and immunogenicity data from Phase 2 infant study primary three-dose immunization series by end of first quarter of 2025

-- Announce topline data from Phase 2 infant study booster dose approximately nine months following primary series data
+- Announce topline data from Phase 2 infant study booster dose by end of 2025

 Next-Generation 31-Valent PCV